 Whoa, whoa, whoa!
 But that’s your refund!
 At a first glance, this can seem confusing.
 Let’s take a second to break down what’s really happening with this refund and how Quicken Loans is involved in the process.

 When you get a mortgage with Quicken Loans, most clients have something called an escrow account.
-This is a savings account that’s set up by your mortgage lender.
+This is an account that’s set up by your mortgage lender.
 Quicken Loans, as a service to you, will pay your yearly homeowners insurance policy upfront.
 You’ll pay it back on a monthly basis as part of your regular mortgage payment.
 This way, your payments are more manageable.

 But what does this have to do with your refund?
 Let’s say your yearly policy costs $1200.
 Quicken Loans pays that upfront, and you’ll pay in monthly increments of $100 as part of your escrow account.
 After three months (during which you paid $300 for homeowners insurance), you decide to change insurance companies, meaning you receive a refund from your previous carrier.
 Since you’ve only had the policy for three months, you will receive a refund for nine months of insurance payments ($900).

 Step 3: Beware the Escrow Shortage

 If you change homeowners insurance companies, Quicken Loans will again pay for your policy upfront.
 But if you didn’t send Quicken Loans the refunded check from your previous policy, you’ll need to pay for both the old policy and the new policy as part of your monthly mortgage payment.

 This, in turn, could cause something called an escrow shortage, which basically means you don’t have enough money in your escrow account to pay for all of your insurance.
 This causes your monthly mortgage payment to increase the next time your annual escrow analysis is performed.

 This is why sending your fully endorsed refund check to Quicken Loans, is usually easier.
 If you prefer, you can send a personal check for the amount of the refund you received instead.